AmitJ98/vera/docs/contributing.md

 ### 2. Set Up Development Environment

 We use `uv` for dependency management.
+Run this from the project root:

 ```bash
 # Install dependencies